 If you are a family member seeking guardianship of an aging parent who no longer has capacity, an elder law attorney can guide you through the Kentucky court process and help you fulfill your responsibilities as a guardian or conservator.

+We understand that elder law planning can feel like preparing for the worst.
 Many people put off elder law planning because it feels like planning for the worst.
-Unfortunately, the families who come to us in crisis—after a diagnosis, after a fall, or after a loved one is already in a memory care unit—often wish they had started years earlier.
+But the families who come to us in crisis—after a bad diagnosis, after a fall, or after a loved one is already in a memory care unit—often wish they had started years earlier.

 The right time to plan is when you still have choices.
 Early planning means more options for asset protection, a wider window for Medicaid strategies, and enough time to make thoughtful decisions rather than rushed ones.
 It also means your family members aren't left scrambling during an already difficult time.

 At Skeeters, Bennett, Wilson & Humphrey, our Radcliff elder law attorneys work with individuals and families throughout Hardin County to help them face the future with confidence.
 Whether you're in your 60s and just starting to think about these issues, or you're dealing with an immediate need, we're here to help you take the next step.
-Contact us today to schedule a consultation and start building the plan your future deserves.
+Contact us today to schedule a consultation.
+We'll sit down with you, answer your questions, and help you figure out the right legal moves for you and your family.